Gummibär & Friends: The Gummy Bear Show

-Gummibär & Friends: The Gummy Bear Show is an animated web series based on the Gummibär character and virtual band.
-Produced by Toonz Animation India and Gummybear International, and directed by Valeriya Kucherenko, the series premiered on YouTube on June 24, 2016 before being exported across the world on April 1, 2020.
+Gummibär & Friends: The Gummy Bear Show is a German-Indian animated television web series based on the Gummibär character and virtual band.
+Produced by Toonz Animation India and Gummybear International, and directed by Valeriya Kucherenko, the series premiered on YouTube on June 24, 2016, before being exported across the world on April 1, 2020.

 Premise

 The series centers on a green gummy bear named Gummibär (nicknamed Gummy) who lives with his two friends (who are returning characters from The Yummy Gummy Search for Santa): Harry, a green chameleon who studies science, and Kala, a blue cat who is a master of martial arts.
 Throughout the series, the three interact with other characters, including Mr. Kronk, Gummy's grouchy rival, and Granny Peters, an elderly scientist who enjoys baking cookies.